Shivanisingh122/Track-fit/README.md

-# Active Aura 🤸‍♂️
+Health Challenge Tracker🤸‍♂️

-Active Aura is a web application for tracking and exploring workout activities.
+Health Challenge Tracker is a web application for tracking and exploring workout activities.
 Users can add, filter, and view detailed workout progress.

 ## Features